 Non-attendance at meetings by representatives of any individual group shall be deemed as acceptance of any business conducted at the meeting.

-Members may delegate voting rights to a representatives in their absence

 A quorum shall be 5 members, including at least two elected officers.

 Annual General Meeting

 An Annual General Meeting shall be held by the end of May October each year on a date to be fixed by the SAG to carry out the business as detailed below: